 Becoming a Baffled Expat in Korea

-I got here as an English teacher, just like a large portion of the aforementioned expats, and most of the time I enjoy my job and my adopted country.
+I got here as an English teacher, just like a large portion of the aforementioned expats.
+Most of the time I enjoy my job and my adopted country; my village is small, but every few weeks I can easily go into Seoul for a day.
 Sometimes friends and family even visit, and then subsequently ask every few months when I’m planning on coming home; have I set a date yet— am I really signing another contract?
 Haven’t I heard about North Korea?
 (Answers: In a few years, no, yes, duh.)

 Though not everyone understands why, I’m fascinated by Korean culture, and the approach to English education.
 I researched Korea for over a year before moving to a small town, which I didn’t know the name of until I got a short email as we pulled up to the airport.
 Most teachers don’t figure out until after orientation.